 Immediate Placement of Cremains

 As mentioned previously, a decision is made before the cremation itself as to what type of container the cremains will be placed.
-In fact, the cremains are placed into a plastic bag, the bag then being inserted into whatever container has been selected.
+In fact, the cremains is placed into a plastic bag, the bag then being inserted into whatever container has been selected.

 Final Disposition of Cremains

-The manner in which cremains are disposed largely depends on personal preferences and religious practices.
+The manner in which cremains are disposed of largely depends on personal preferences and religious practices.
 There are some religions that maintain specific directives regarding the treatment of cremains following cremation.
 The Catholic Church is a prime example.
 The Catholic Church mandates that cremains should be treated with the same reverence as a body.
 In other words, the Catholic Church maintains that cremains should be interred in a manner akin to what is done with a body.

 Absent some type of religious restriction, options for remains beyond internment include everything from the “scattering of ashes” to having cremains formed into some sort of memorial item, like jewelry.
 Some people elect to maintain cremains in their homes in an attractive urn.

 You can set forth your remains disposition and funeral plans in a last will and testament.
-You can also draft written directives that you can entrust with a trusted family member, friend, or even you attorney.
+You can also draft written directives that you can entrust with a trusted family member, friend, or even your attorney.